Saturday, April 26, 2025

 Solomon Island

 It was a long ride to Solomon Island from 8 AM to 4 PM.
-I got fuel and water at the Marina and then anchored and dinghy to town, visited the West Marine and had a crappy Beer battered Cod at Roy Rogers.
+I got fuel and water at the Marina and then anchored and dinghied to town, visited West Marine, and had a crappy beer-battered cod at Roy Rogers.

 I hung around outside the West Marine to update my phone on their wifi.
 I picked up a BushMill.